hmxmilohax/rb3-pc/README.md

 	* 🎹 **Keyboard Players: Leave your "Emulated MIDI type" on "Keyboard" and select your keyboard or MIDI interface in the drop-down menu next to it.**.
 	* 🎸 **Pro Guitar Players: Change your "Emulated MIDI type" from "Keyboard" to "Guitar (17 Frets)" if you have a Mustang Pro Guitar, or "Guitar (22 Frets)" if you have a Squier Pro Guitar, then select your MIDI to USB interface in the drop-down menu next to it**.

  **If your instrument isn't detected in the drop-down menu, click on "Save custom configuration", close the Custom Configuration window, then right click on Rock Band 3 to reopen it.
-If that doesn't work restart RPCS3.**
+If that doesn't work, restart RPCS3.**

 As **keyboards don't have PS3 buttons, the first octave is** reserved **for mapped keys**.
 Use the picture below as a reference.
 I **strongly** suggest putting labels on your keyboard to remind you of what each key does along with color ranges.
 ![A picture of a 37 key keyboard, showing the second octave mapped to PlayStation buttons, C3 to E3 under a red color, F3 to B3 under a yellow color, C4 to E4 under a blue color, F4 to B4 under a green color, and C5 under an orange color.](images/midi/keysctrl.png "MIDI Keyboard Reference")